What is payroll software?

 Why I chose Paycor

 Paycor is an all-in-one human resources management system (HRMS) that offers modules for critical HR functions like payroll as well as auxiliary processes like learning and development.
-This versatility makes Paycor best suited for established companies that need direct control over their payroll processes in a unified HR tech stack.
+This versatility makes Paycor best suited for growing and established companies that need direct control over their payroll processes in a unified HR tech stack.

-Other neat features include the ability to pay a terminated employee without making temporary changes to their employment status in the system.
+It lets you add or modify existing payroll schedules as needed, and the system will automatically make the necessary adjustments.
+It has a customizable pay grid organized by rows of employees, which lets you add and remove columns for information like bonuses and commissions to fit your needs.
+You can even pay terminated employees without temporarily changing their employment status in the system.
 This is great if there was an error in the employee’s previous payroll and you need to pay them an adjustment after they’ve separated from the company.

 There are also buttons to automatically adjust an employee’s gross pay so the net pay is a specified amount, like in the case of bonus checks.
-Paycor even has alerts for shortfalls, no pay, earnings, and hours based on your company’s needs.
+Plus, Paycor has alerts for shortfalls, no pay, earnings, and hours based on your company’s needs.

 Paycor also doesn’t support payroll outside of the U.S., so it’s a better option for domestic businesses with seasoned HR or payroll specialists that need flexibility over their pay processes.